 There are many different types of CPD.
 Examples include courses, conferences, workshops, seminars, professional reading, research and mentoring.
 Activities such as staff or team meetings that are a normal part of the work of a social worker are not considered to be continuing professional development.

 All competence assessment applications are sent to external assessors on a Friday.
-If your competence assessment application is received after 5pm on a Thursday, it will not be processed until the following week.
+If your competence assessment application and payment is received after 5pm on a Thursday, it will not be processed until the following week.